 Derivative instruments are used to hedge the Pension Plan's foreign currency exposure back to Canadian dollars.
-The notional principal amount of contracts outstanding as at December 31, 2023 was \$375 million (2022 - \$355 million), the most significant currencies being hedged against the Canadian dollar are the United States dollar, euro, British pound sterling, Swedish krona and Japanese yen.
-The net realized loss on contracts for the year ended December 31, 2023 was \$nil (2022 - \$4 million net realized loss).
-The terms to maturity of the forward exchange contracts at December 31, 2023 are within three months.
+The notional principal amount of contracts outstanding as at December 31, 2024 was \$391 million (2023 - \$375 million).
+The most significant currencies being hedged against the Canadian dollar are the United States dollar, euro, and British pound sterling.
+The net realized loss on contracts for the year ended December 31, 2024 was \$3 million (2023 - \$nil net realized loss).
+The terms to maturity of the forward exchange contracts as at December 31, 2024 are within three months.
 The fair value is determined using standard interpolation methodology primarily based on the World Markets exchange rates.
 Derivative instruments are categorized as Level 2.